VotreCafetier/PiStreaming/README.md

 - PiCamera

 ## ReadMe
 This is a simple Django Project.
-- Simple login custom
 - Livestreaming from camera Pi
 - Record function
 - Save last 30s, 1m, 5m...